barbarer/py4e-int/_sources/strings/WriteCode.rst

         .. tab:: Question

-            Take the following Python code that stores a string: ``string = "X-DSPAM-Confidence: 0.8475"`` Use ``find`` and string slicing to extract the portion of the string after the colon character and then use the ``float`` function to convert the extracted string into a floating point number called ``num``.
+            Take the following Python code that stores this string: ``string = "X-DSPAM-Confidence: 0.8475"``.
+            Use ``find`` and string slicing to extract the portion of the string after the colon character and then use the ``float`` function to convert the extracted string into a floating point number called ``num``.